Is Shared Ownership worth it? Pros, cons and expert advice (UK)

 Is it hard to get a shared ownership mortgage?

-There are fewer Shared Ownership providers so your mortgage options are more limited.
+There are fewer shared ownership providers so your mortgage options are more limited.
 As with all mortgages, you’ll need a good credit history and will have to pass the lender’s affordability checks.
 Read more in our guide on shared ownership mortgages.

 What shared ownership costs are involved in buying shared ownership houses?